HTTP/HTTPS settings

 HTTPS Enabled If checked, the HTTPS protocol is enabled.
 If not checked, HTTPS will not be supported by the server.
 If enabling, ensure that other HTTPS servers are not running on the server machine.

 Public HTTP access enabled If checked, unauthenticated users will be able to access any file in the public folder.
-Unauthenticated users are represented by the user called 'anonymous'.
+Unauthenticated users are represented by the user called 'anonymous' (which can be found in Users panel and by selecting "Show system users/folders/sites" in the main form's Options menu).
 By default the home-folder of this user is /Public, so this is the folder that will be publicly accessible if this option is enabled.

 Port for HTTP Port that is used for HTTP.
 The standard port number for HTTP is port 80.